Size ranking: 84th

 Hevelius’s description and chart of the constellation first appeared in August 1684 in Acta Eruditorum, a leading scientific journal of the day.
 Hevelius quoted Edmond Halley’s invention six years earlier of Robur Carolinum, honouring King Charles II of England, as the precedent.
 Robur Carolinum did not survive but Scutum did, and is in fact the only constellation introduced for political reasons that is still in use.

 Even so, Scutum nearly didn’t make it.
-John Flamsteed ignored it in his catalogue and atlas, listing its stars under Aquila, although he accepted six other Hevelius inventions.
+John Flamsteed, Britain’s first Astronomer Royal, ignored it in his catalogue (1725) and atlas (1729), listing its stars under Aquila, although he accepted six other Hevelius inventions.
 Johann Bode reinstated it to the sky in his Uranographia of 1801 under the name Scutum Sobiesii (see illustration).
 It was taken out again by the English astronomer Francis Baily who omitted it from his influential British Association Catalogue of 1845.
 This tug-of-war was resolved by the American astronomer Benjamin Gould, who included it as plain Scutum in his Uranometria Argentina catalogue of 1879 and allocated Greek letters to its stars for the first time, thereby cementing its permanence.

 Scutum lies in a bright area of the Milky Way between Aquila and Sagittarius and is distinctive despite its small size.
 Its brightest stars are of only fourth magnitude, and none are named, but the constellation contains a celebrated cluster of stars popularly known as the Wild Duck cluster because its fan-shape resembles a flight of ducks.